Skip to Content

 President, Sigma Alumni Corp

 David met his wife, Kimberlee, at the University of Texas in 1986.
-Kimberlee started the "little sisters" program for Phi Kap, and today they own and manage Volleyball USA and Third Coast Volleyball in Houston.
+Kimberlee started the "little sisters" program for Phi Kap, and today she owns and manages Volleyball USA and Third Coast Volleyball—a 2.4-acre sand volleyball facility and ice house in Houston.

-"My perspective was profoundly altered in 2023 after a catastrophic skiing accident broke my leg in 12 pieces.
-After nine operations and 24 months of recovery, I thank God every day for the ability to walk.
-I bring that same reality-based resilience to our mentoring programs."
+"My perspective was profoundly altered in 2023 after I shattered my ankle in 11 pieces in a skiing accident.
+After nine operations and 24 months of not walking, I thank God every day for the ability to walk again.
+I want to bring that same reality-based resilience to our mentoring programs."

 The Technological Revolution